Understanding the Reflexes Through Self Assessment

 This reflex presents as an unconscious contraction of the side waist and side body muscles and contralateral muscles of the body.
 We can experience this after an injury such as a sprained ankle, knee surgery or a fall off a mountain bike where we load into the opposite and our muscles get sort and tight.

 Life experiences and emotional traumas also present in the physical body in this way.
 Scoliosis is a common Trauma Pattern usually diagnosed in pre-teens signalled by trauma or stress leading to muscular imbalances in the paraspinal muscles.
 Also we may me told how we have one leg shorter when we lie supine on our backs, or one shoulder lower than the other as we stand in front of a mirror.

-Rarely is the care of a true leg length discrepancy that is causing the shortening, rather a neuromuscular cause.
+Rarely is the cause a true leg length discrepancy that is causing the shortening, rather a neuromuscular cause.
 This is corrected with the somatic technique of pandiculation after the culprit muscles are taught to lengthen out of their holding pattern.

 Common Trauma Pattern Symptoms include:

 A rotated pelvis or shoulder girdle